ParthPatel04/cs/README.md

 + RAM
 + Hard Drive

-##What Is A Program
+## What Is A Program

 + It Is Something That Processes The Input And Shows The Output

-##What Is An Operating System
+## What Is An Operating System

-+ It Helps The Program Talk To The Computer
++ It Helps The Program Talk To The ComputerPatel